This post may contain affiliate links. Check out our disclosure for more information.

 I know, it’s your baby.
 But you’ll only push away potential buyers if what you’re asking is far beyond its actual worth.

-You need to be objective and honest with your valuation, including everything from maintenance needs to its wear-and-tear and age.
+You need to be objective and honest with your valuation, including everything from maintenance needs to its wear-and-tear and age and overall condition.

 As long as your price is fair, buyers will be willing to deal with a bit of fixing up.
 If you hide repair issues or other flaws you’ll only get yourself into trouble that could jeopardize the entire transaction.